Qabala İK: Supporters

 Gabala has a large fanbase in relation to its comparative lack of success on the pitch.
 Gabala's fan base has fluctuated over the years with high crowds coinciding with the club's success in the Premier League so that the club now averages in the top four best home attendances in the country.
+One of the main supporters group name is Red Black Army.